facelessuser/coloraide/docs/src/markdown/api/index.md

 :
     Parameters | Defaults     | Description
     ---------- | -------------| -----------
-    `color`    |              | A color string, or other `Color` class object.
+    `color`    |              | A color string, a dictionary describing the color, or another `Color` class object.
 If given `data`, a string must be used and should represent the color space to use.
     `data`     | `#!py3 None` | `data` accepts a list of numbers representing the coordinates of the color.
 If provided, `color` must be a string specifying the color space.
     `alpha`    | `#!py3 1`    | `alpha` accepts a number specifying the `alpha` channel.
 Must be used in conjunction with `data` or it will be ignored.
     `filters`  | `#!py3 None` | `filters` accepts a list of color spaces to allow.
 When `#!py3 None` is provided (the default) all supported color spaces are accepted.